Metal Fabrication: A Guide to Manufacturing Metal Parts

 Protolabs’ machining service offers bead blasting to remove burrs and provide a uniform appearance to machined surfaces, as does its 3D printing service for DMLS parts.
 Bead blasting, as the name implies, uses a high-pressure stream of particles such as ceramic or glass beads to smooth sharp edges and remove burrs.
 Tumbling uses small ceramic or plastic media in a tumbler bowl to achieve the same effect.
 It is possible to get parts bead blasted within standard lead times at Protolabs.
-In most cases, customers can have their parts plated, painted, or anodised outside of Protolabs immediately afterwards, or use our partner HUBS who are able to offer a greater range of finishes.
+In most cases, customers can have their parts plated, painted, or anodised outside of Protolabs immediately afterwards, or use our digital network who are able to offer a greater range of finishes.

 Balancing Materials and Processes at Protolabs

 Protolabs offers you a variety of metals.
 Couple those metals with several different machining processes and pretty much anything you can dream up and draw is possible!
 And for the impossible, metal additive manufacturing turns almost any CAD model into a physical reality.